-The Chicago Midway Airport is technically open 24-hours, though Security checkpoints do shut down at night.
-If you’re already inside the Secure areas before closing time, you will be asked to move the public/pre-Secure area.
+The Chicago Midway Airport is technically open 24 hours, though Security checkpoints shut down at night.
+If you’re already inside the airside areas before closing time, you will be asked to move to the landside area.

 Locations & Seating

-In general, areas inside Security are more comfortable than the pre-Security, public zones.
-You’ll find more seating options, though these pretty much all have armrests, making it hard to relax.
-Still, the secure zone is quieter.
-Travellers consider Concourse C the quietest and cleanest, but benches for stretching out are few and far between – grab one if you can.
+Airside areas are generally more comfortable than the landside/public zones.
+You’ll find more seating options, though most have armrests, making it hard to relax.
+Still, the airside zone is quieter.
+Travellers consider Concourse C the most peaceful and cleanest, but benches for stretching out are few and far between – grab one if you can.
 Otherwise, you’ll likely wind up on the floor, so bring an extra layer, sleep mat, or sleeping bag for some cushion.

-Travellers have specifically reported a few metal benches just behind the TSA Security checkpoint where the 3 concourses meet.
-You could lie down here for the night once Security closes.
+Travellers have specifically reported a few metal benches just behind the TSA Security checkpoint where the three concourses meet.
+You could lie down here for the night once security closes.

 At the time of this update, there are no designated rest zones within the airport.

 Prefer some privacy and comfort?
 You’ll have to exit the airport if you want a good, solid sleep.
 A few hotels are nearby, and most offer free shuttle service to and from the airport.
 Here are a few: